Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 data,^[This is often the term used but is a fallacy.
 There is a lot of structure in text&mdash;the structure of chapters, paragraphs, sentences, and syntax [@marcus-93] within a sentence allows you, the reader, to understand what we’re writing here.
-Unstructured often refers to not having defined rows and columns in our data.]
+“Unstructured” often refers to not having defined rows and columns in our data.]
 <!-- Comment: You appear to contradict yourself: on the one hand, you write that 'structured' -->
 <!-- is a fallacy, but on the other hand you yourself in your text refer to text data -->